 What Does it Have to Include?

 Everything else is just window dressing.
-It helps to list your most significant academic achievements or activities that indicate that you would do well in an international environment, but in most cases, your letter of recommendation will not have much of an impact on your application evaluation since almost every applicant is going to have a superlative Letter of Recommendation and there is little room for differentiation between them.
+It helps to list your most significant academic achievements or activities that indicate that you would do well in an international environment, but most times, your letter of recommendation will not have much of an impact on your application evaluation since almost every applicant is going to have a superlative Letter of Recommendation and there is little room for objective differentiation between them.

 Abstract of Thesis